Web Design | Danish Web-Builder Tool (Saas)

 Hey Dribbblers,

-This is a continuation from a website I designed for a Danish company that is breaking into the market with its web-builder tool Svift.net
+This is a continuation of the front page from a website I designed for a Danish company that is breaking into the market with its web-builder tool Svift.net

-The two pages seen here are the main subpages "Design" and "Content".
-It was important here to show that the tool has these two primary areas, where people can collaborate and work from.
+It was important to showcase parts of the builder, so I incorporate some selected parts of the UI from the Svift.net product along with some brand elements that I created for the client to be used throughout their media.

 More to come soon.